Renewal Contact Processes: phase transition and survival: An example

 \begin{proof}[Proof of Theorem \ref{teo:example1}]

-Since the probability of no renewals on $\{0\} \times [0,R_0]$ is always positive, for the tunnelling it suffices to show that for any value $\lambda>0$ of the infection rate, we may take $R_0$ sufficiently large so that $\sum_{k \ge 0} P(B_k) <1$, where in the complement of $\cup_{k \ge 0} B_k$ we know that there is an infection path starting at $\{0\} \times [0, R_0]$ and continuing forever, see Figure~\ref{fig:survival_example}.
+Since the probability of no renewals on $\{0\} \times [0,R_0]$ is positive for any $R_0$, for the tunnelling it suffices to show that for any value $\lambda>0$ of the infection rate, we may take $R_0$ so large that $\sum_{k \ge 0} P(B_k) <1$, where $B_k$ are events to be shortly defined, such that in the complement of $\cup_{k \ge 0} B_k$ there exists an infection path starting at $\{0\} \times [0, R_0]$ and continuing forever, see Figure~\ref{fig:survival_example}.
+We stress that in order for this strategy to work, $R_0$ has to be taken suffficiently large along all of the steps of the argument.
 Similarly to Section 4 of \cite{FMMV}, the events $B_k$ are defined as the union of the following events:

 \begin{enumerate}[(I)] \item $\{L_{k+1} > L_{k} +M_k\}$;